rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And he could do no mighty work there, except that he laid his hands on a few sick people and healed them. ^0605

-And he marveled because of their unbelief.
-And he went about among the villages teaching. ^0606
+And he marveled because of their unbelief.And he went about among the villages teaching. ^0606

 And he called the twelve and began to send them out two by two, and gave them authority over the unclean spirits. ^0607

-He charged them to take nothing for their journey except a staff — no bread, no bag, no money in their belts — ^0608
+He charged them to take nothing for their journey except a staff--no bread, no bag, no money in their belts-- ^0608

 but to wear sandals and not put on two tunics. ^0609